mansakrishna23/BedMappingPINN/data/readme.md

 - PINN domain shapefiles with "**.exp**" file name extension
 - Mass conserving domain of BedMachine shapefiles with "**_MCdomain.exp** file name extension
 - Pre-processed ice thickness data along radar flight tracks, files are called "**ProcessedTracks.mat**"
-- A subset of pre-processed ice thickness data along radar flight tracks for Upernavik only, file is called "**ValidationTracks.mat**".
+- A subset of pre-processed ice thickness data along radar flight tracks for Upernavik only, file is called "**ValidationTracks_Xkm.mat**" (where X refers to the approximate track spacing for training data).
 This data is used for the PINN validation study.
 - Saved ISSM models with resolution 400-500m, containing the PINN training data, with "**_md.mat**" file name extension.